Reclus family: Jacques Reclus

-Jacques Reclus was the son of Jeanne Virolle (1767-1819) and Jean Reclus (1760-1848).
+Jacques Reclus was the son of Jeanne Virolle (1767–1819) and Jean Reclus (1760–1848).
 Jacques was a pastor in Montcaret and taught at Sainte-Foy-La-Grande's Protestant college.
 Resigning from the national church, Jacques led a group of "dissident peasants" in creating an independent church in Orthez.

 Zéline Reclus

 Zéline Reclus was born in La Roche-Chalais on January 25, 1805.
-Zéline was the daughter of Pierre Pascal Trigant de la Faniouse (1775-1840) and Rosalie Gast (1784-1871).
+Zéline was the daughter of Pierre Pascal Trigant de la Faniouse (1775–1840) and Rosalie Gast (1784–1871).
 She married Jacques Reclus at the age of 19.
 In 1834, Zéline opened a school in Orthez.

 Zéline earned a qualification as a boarding mistress (Maîtresse de Pension).
 She was praised as a "zealous" and "highly educated" teacher.
 A local, Francis Jammes, wrote that "every student left [the school] singularly distinguished in manners, whatever class they came from".
 She taught at the school until 1886.

 The Five Reclus Brothers

 During their childhoods, the Reclus family was then based in Sainte-Foy-la-Grande, in the Gironde region of the Nouvelle-Aquitaine department in Southwestern France.

-Of the siblings, Élie and Élisée were particularly close and influenced their brothers and sisters. Élisée and Élie contributed to early feminist activity in France as part of a millieu of anarchist geographers and militant feminists that developed in the 19th Century.
+Of the siblings, Élie and Élisée were particularly close and influenced their brothers and sisters. Élisée and Élie contributed to early feminist activity in France as part of a milieu of anarchist geographers and militant feminists that developed in the 19th Century.